movestore/Daily-Proportions/README.md

 For each calender date average proportion and duration is calcualted, where n.pts indicates that number of tracks providing data for this date.
 Two final rows indicate the overall mean and standard deviations of proportion and duration with n.pts indicating the number of individual days where percentages were calculated.

+It is necessary to include the Time Lag Between Locations App before this App in the workflow.

 ### Input data
 moveStack in Movebank format